Hello there

 My life has also changed considerably since then, and it is always hard to articulate such changes in the written word.
 But perhaps it is time I give it a crack.

 Firstly, I want to start off by reassuring you that Grant, the children and I are great.
-Times might be tough, but it is the season of life we are in and the life choices we have made were never going to be easy.
+Times might be tough, but it is the season of life we are in, and due to the life choices we have made, things were never going to be easy.
 The reality is that many of us are struggling in this difficult economy.
-We are luckier than many as we have affordable and secure housing, which is a tremendous blessing.
-This is something we do not take for granted.
+We are luckier than many as we have affordable and secure housing and nourishing food on the table, which is a tremendous blessing, and something we don't take for granted.

 Tucker and Maisie on the deck.

-So where did I end up?
-I believe we are built to know God.
-That the yearning which exists in our hearts for something more in life, for meaning and belonging, is a God shaped hole.
-Many of us search to fill it through various means of spiritual exploration.
-I land firmly in Christianity, but I have a great respect for people of all faiths, and also for those who hold no faith.
-Ultimately, I believe we are all beloved children of God, and God calls us to love one another fully, wholly and without exception.
-However, I do talk from a christian standpoint as this is my context and lens through which I view and live out my own faith and life.
+What I have ultimately come to believe is that we are built to know God.
+That the yearning which exists in our hearts for something more - for meaning, belonging, transcendence - is a God-shaped hole.
+Although I land firmly within Christianity, I have deep respect for people of all faiths, and also for those who hold none at all.
+Ultimately, I believe we are all beloved children of God, called to love one another fully, wholly, and without exception.

-The new extension with its roof finally during a frosty winers morning.
+The new extension with its roof finally during a frosty winter morning.

 Much love and blessings,